Limehouse, Ontario: History

 The Bruce trail contains the very reason Limehouse is a place on the map today: the kilns.
 Best accessed through the Limehouse Conservation Area the lime kilns can be found throughout the Limehouse section of the Bruce Trail.
 The kilns are slowly deteriorating because of age.
 However, the largest of them, a draw kiln, is currently being restored.
 A train station used to exist near the entrance of the Bruce Trail, and the earthen siding can be seen on the south side of the tracks, just east of the one lane car bridge that spans the rail road tracks.
 The rail bed for the former Toronto Suburban Railway can be seen about a kilometre west of the bridge on 22nd Side Road where it used to cross the road.
 The rail bed runs behind the gun club and east where it crossed 5th Line and the wood pilings can be seen in what used to be the head pond in what is now the Credit Valley Conservation Limehouse Park.
 The head pond is just some north of the Hole in the Wall feature of the Bruce Trail.
 On satellite maps of the area, you can if you look closely, trace the track-bed of the radial railway all the way back to Georgetown.

 There are also caves and seemingly never-ending crevices along the Bruce Trail.
 There are bridges and ladders leading throughout some parts of the trail, and there are designated biking sections of it as well.
 The area is not policed, so these areas should be explored at one's own risk.

 Economy

 Agriculture

 There are many farms and fields located in Limehouse.
 On 5th and 4th Line, the outskirts of Limehouse, you can drive and seemingly think you were hundreds of miles away from any cities.
 Particularly, on 4th Line there is the Mountainview Farm which is run by a single family.
 They race a few of their 35 horses at Woodbine Racetrack and have wild boar at their farm.
 This is only one example of the many other similar families.
 There are also riding lessons provided on 17th Sideroad, provided by a family farm.

 Activities

-There is a community centre located in the heart of Limehouse, just around the corner from Limehouse School and the Junkyard, the latter being in the process of clearing and rehabilitating.
+There is a community centre located in the heart of Limehouse, just around the corner from Limehouse School.
 Events are held at the time of holidays throughout the year, as well as for various community functions.